-This article will help you to add Text to your page and edit it on the Rich Text Editor, with Micro-themes and other settings.
+This article will help you to add Text to your page and edit it on the Rich Text Editor, with Micro-themes.

 - Bold, Italicize, Underline, Alignment, Font Size, Font Color, Highlight and Indent.